 It’s packaged in a Germanic-shaped bottle, and works well as an aperitif, and goes well with a seafood/fish main course.

-New York wine Tours – City Wine Tours NYC tips before booking
+Wine tours in New York — tips before booking

 - Make sure to arrive 10 minutes before the start of the tour.
 You’ll receive a reminder email of all the details beforehand.

 - Wear comfortable shoes.
 This may sound obvious, but there’s a bit of walking, and you can also better enjoy the wine and food!

 Great tips from City Wine Tours NYC

 - ‘Wine is subjective.
 We perceive wine differently.
 Talk is just talk.’

 - ‘Lines on the glass are residual sugar, it has nothing to do with quality.’